Second hand dealer capabilities

 For each store, you can choose the hold period (days) and hold minimum ($$), and these specifications can be printed on price labels so that the staff can deal with the items appropriately.
 The label will print out with “H (end of hold period) H (date bought back)” like this:

-For this label, the hold period was 14 days, and the item was bought back on 4/16/13, thus its hold period ends on 4/30.
+For the above label, the hold period was 14 days, and the item was bought back on 4/16/13, thus its hold period ends on 4/30.

-Buybacks that are saved as credit will not fall into this catch if your hold rules do not require it, and will be processed as normal.
-This leads to the caveat: If a transaction is pushed through as credit, then cashed out later, it will not be caught by this process, so employees will have to manually place the items on hold.
+Buybacks that are saved as credit will neither be withheld from inventory nor have a hold period printed on the label if your hold rules do not require it, and will be processed as normal.
+This leads to the caveat: If a transaction is pushed through as credit, then cashed out later (e.g., if the customer changed his or her mind, and decided to take cash after previously accepting store credit), it will not be caught by this process.
+In this case, employees would have to manually place the items on hold.